 - Behavioral, educational and individualized program assessments.

-- Helping develop interventions and strategies that can be used to strengthen a student’s progress in a public school setting.
+- Helping develop interventions and strategies that can be used to strengthen a student’s progress.

 Birchtree’s staff can also: